 Anywhere human diversity is encountered and questions about human groups are considered, the anthropology graduate will feel right at home.
 There are good reasons to major in anthropology as an undergraduate.
 One of these reasons include the value of understanding cultural variation.
 Cultural knowledge and the skills to know how to approach cultural differences are desirable and helpful in a wide range of careers and fields.
 Our students learn essential skills in communication such as descriptive writing, careful listening, social ease in different situations, and public speaking in addition to training in research such as data collection and management, participant observation, interviewing, and statistical analyses.
 The general liberal arts education provides students with skills in critical thinking, team-based learning, problem solving, decision-making, global awareness, and is innately collaborative and interdisciplinary.

 Anthropologists are found in educational institutions, corporations, all levels of government, and non-profit associations.
 Colorado State University has a strong Career Center to assist our students with achieving their goals.
-Our Career Education Manager Greg Head helps our students with job search advice based on specific anthropology interests.
+Our Career Education Manager Kelsey Schultz helps our students with job search advice based on specific anthropology interests.
 In addition, our “Paths to Success” provide an excellent starting point for students interested in exploring potential careers.
 We have listed a variety of career options below for archaeology, biological anthropology, and cultural anthropology.
 As students start to explore their career goals, we suggest that they understand their interests, skills, values in relation to the type of job that they want.

 Questions to Explore: